kiwiz/gkeepapi/docs/index.rst

 FAQ
 ===

 1. I get a "NeedsBrowser", "CaptchaRequired" or "BadAuthentication" :py:class:`exception.LoginException` when I try to log in.
+(Not an issue when using :py:meth:`Keep.authenticate`)

 This usually occurs when Google thinks the login request looks suspicious.
 Here are some steps you can take to resolve this: